Borough of Havant: Governance

 Havant Borough Council provides district-level services.
 County-level services are provided by Hampshire County Council.
 There are no civil parishes in the borough.

 Political control

-The council has been under no overall control since the 2024 election, being run by a Labour, Liberal Democrat and Green coalition, led by Labour councillor Philip Munday.
+The council has been under no overall control since the 2024 election, being run by a Labour-led coalition which also includes the Liberal Democrats and Green Party.

 Political control of the council since the 1974 reforms has been as follows: